 End-stage kidney failure is a serious condition.
 Your kidneys have many functions, but the most important filtering toxins out of your blood and removing waste.
 People who develop end-stage kidney failure often need to go on dialysis.
 This is a procedure that takes over the kidneys’ role.
 Dialysis is lifesaving, but it has its risks, one of which is an increased risk of infection.
 And this, in turn, can lead to sepsis.

-Sometimes called blood poisoning, sepsis is the body’s often life-threatening to infection or injury.
+Sepsis, which was often called blood poisoning, is the body’s often life-threatening to infection or injury.
 Like strokes or heart attacks, sepsis is a medical emergency that requires rapid diagnosis and treatment.

 Sepsis and septic shock can result from an infection anywhere in the body, such as pneumonia, influenza, or urinary tract infections.
 Worldwide, one-third of people who develop sepsis die.
 Many who do survive are left with life-changing effects, such as post-traumatic stress disorder (PTSD), chronic pain and fatigue, organ dysfunction (organs don’t work properly), and/or amputations.

 Two types of dialysis

 There are two types of dialysis: hemodialysis and peritoneal dialysis.